cap-js/sdm/README.md

    * Click on incident with title Solar panel broken.
    ```

-6. The `Attachments` type has generated an out-of-the-box Attachments table (see 1) at the bottom of the Object page:
+6. The `Attachments` type has generated an out-of-the-box Attachments table (see highlited box) at the bottom of the Object page:
    <img width="1300" alt="Attachments Table" style="border-radius:0.5rem;" src="etc/facet.png">

 7. **Upload a file** by going into Edit mode and either using the **Upload** button on the Attachments table or by drag/drop.
 Then click the **Save** button to have that file stored in SAP Document Management Integration Option.
 We demonstrate this by uploading the PDF file from [_xmpl/db/content/Solar Panel Report.pdf_](./xmpl/db/content/Solar%20Panel%20Report.pdf):